auth0/docs/articles/architecture-scenarios/b2b/b2b-authentication.md

 * Discover the realm by looking up a user identifier in some sort of map of identifier to realm map.
 * Allow the user to choose or enter their realm (or organization).

-In both of the approaches, you may consider doing “Identifier First Login”.
+In both of the first two approaches, you may consider doing “Identifier First Login”.
 This means that you present only the ability to enter an identifier first.
 After which you collect the user’s identifier, and then based on the identifier you either automatically redirect the user or present a way for the user to enter their password if redirection is unnecessary.

 ::: warning
-Though it is possible to implement Identifier First Login or allow a user to select their organization at the application, this can add complexity with respect to single sign on as well as complexity associated with replicating that behavior in all of your applications.
+Though it is possible to implement Identifier First Login or allow a user to select their organization at the application instead of on the Universal Login Page, this can add complexity with respect to single sign on as well as complexity associated with replicating that behavior in all of your applications.
 Instead Auth0 recommends implementing some form of HRD through Universal Login.
 :::

 #### HRD through Universal Login using the email subdomain